-- Complete a Code of Conduct Acknowledgment Form, attached as Appendix A to confirm that you have read and understand this Code and comply with it and other key policies. - Disclose any possible conflicts of interest. - Raise concerns you may have about possible Code violations.
+- Complete a Code of Conduct Acknowledgment Form to confirm that you have read and understand this Code and comply with it and other key policies - · Disclose any possible conflicts of interest - Raise concerns you may have about possible Code violations

 Circumstances can change over the course of the year.
-If a new situation introduces a real or apparent conflict of interest, discuss it with your manager or Compliance Officer right away.
-You may need to update the disclosure on your Code of Conduct Acknowledgment Form
+If a new situation introduces a real or apparent conflict of interest, discuss it with your manager or compliance officer right away.
+You may need to update the disclosure on your Code of Conduct Acknowledgment Form.